Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 Mostly, the gear you want to take is standard hiking gear – and you can find that in my Essential Hiking Gear Post.

-However, there are a few things you’ll want that are really unique to thru-hiking or multi-day treks.
+However, there are a few things you’ll want that are really unique to thru-hikes or multi-day treks.

 The right backpack for a long multi-day hike is essential:

-I use the Deuter Futura 45 + 10 pack on many of my thru-hikes as it’s 55L and can carry a sleeping bag/quilt and has space for multi-day hikes.
+I use the Deuter Futura 45 + 10 pack on many of my thru-hikes.
+It’s 55L, can carry a sleeping bag/quilt, and has space for multi-day hikes.
 This is the perfect size for multi-day hikes where you aren’t carrying a tent.
 This particular pack is part of Deuter’s women’s series.
-It has a Vari-Slide System allows exact adjustment to every back length; ensuring the pack sits perfectly on your hips.
-Plus the waist belt also moves with you as you step ensuring comfort for long-term wear.
+It has a Vari-Slide System that allows exact adjustment to every back length, ensuring the pack sits perfectly on your hips.
+Plus, the waist belt also moves with you as you step, ensuring comfort for long-term wear.

 Laundry Gear